 I got called up for it.
 That’s a song that shouldn’t have had to happen.
 I was very humbled to be on it and to be asked to do it.
 It was very emotional doing it.
 There was a spirit in the studio and a spirit between everyone coming together.
 It was something that shouldn’t have happened but it happened.

-You’re obviously going to be busy working on your album, do you have any plans once it is completed?
+You’re obviously going to be busy working on your album over the coming months, do you have any plans once it is completed?

 To tour it and to get it to every corner of the universe.